rodrigo-vb/CV-Latex-Class/README.md

 #### Colors

-There is a lot of colors you can use, both in the header...
+You can customize the colors for a lot of elements, both in the header...

 - `CVBodyColor`
 - `CVFirstNameColor`